Rehost an on-premises Linux application to Azure VMs and Azure Database for MySQL

 contoso-datacenter), with an on-premises domain controller (

-OSTICKETWEBwill be migrated to an Azure IaaS VM.
+OSTICKETWEBwill be migrated to an Azure infrastructure as a service (IaaS) VM.

-- The app database will be migrated to the Azure Database for MySQL PaaS service.
+The application database will be migrated to the Azure Database for MySQL platform as a service.

-- The resources will be replicated to the primary region (East US 2), and placed in the production network (
+OSTICKETWEBresource will be replicated to the primary region (East US 2) and placed in the production network (

 - The web VM will reside in the front-end subnet (